zacfukuda/react-drop-upload-app/step3-react/README.md

 ### Keep watching file changes
 The changes on js fils under `src` can be watched by webpack, and the browser will be automatically reloaded every time you make a change by [Browsersync](https://www.browsersync.io/).

-Watch files and run server:
+Watch files and run a server:
 ```bash
 $ yarn start-dev
 ```